AbdelrhmanNile/UnderTaker141/README.md

 # IMPORTANT

-please read [johncena141's guide](https://github.com/jc141x/jc141-bash/tree/master/setup) to understand more about how their repacks work, and double check the dependencies for their repacks
+- please read [johncena141's guide](https://github.com/jc141x/jc141-bash/tree/master/setup) to understand more about how their repacks work, and double check the dependencies for their repacks

+- if you are using a VPN, do not forget to set the network interface in qbittorent to your VPN interface.

 # Dependencies
 - appimage launcher